lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 ## Configure asset download {#configure-download}

-Brand Portal administrators can configure the asset download settings and permissions for the Brand Portal users allowing them to access and download the asset renditions from the Brand Portal interface.
+Brand Portal administrators can configure the asset download settings and permissions for the Brand Portal users allowing them to access and download asset renditions from the Brand Portal interface.

 Accessing and downloading the renditions from Brand Portal is defined by the following configurations: